iterorganization/IMAS-Data-Mapping/CONTRIBUTING.md

 2. if not, make a **new issue** to describe your problem or question.
 In the case of a bug suspiscion in the mapping, please try to give all the relevant information to allow reproducing the error or identifying its root cause (IDS, device, mapping tool, etc...);
-3. apply relevant labels to the issue.
+3. tag the contact person for this device and apply relevant labels to the issue.

 While we will try to answer questions quickly and to address issues in a timely